So, how do you feel about China, specifically Beijing?

 Niujie Muslim Snack Street: Take the public buses 5, 6, 10, 38, 48, 109, 626, and 717 and get off at Niujie station.

-Price: Your meal could cost you less than $1, but it depends on your eating habit.
+Price: Your meal could cost you less than $1, depending on your eating habits.

-It’s not enough to take a look at historic places and roam around beautiful parks in Beijing.
-You need to explore something more profound if you want to dive into China’s culture, which will absolutely pique your curiosity.
+It’s not enough to look at historic places and roam around beautiful parks in Beijing.
+It would help if you explored something more profound, such as diving into China’s culture, which would pique your curiosity.

 Why should you try authentic Chinese food?

 As it’s one of the most populated cities in China, Beijing has a reputation for being a city unto itself.
-And that’s because the city is all in one and when it comes to food, you will find a wide range that will leave you don’t know where you should start.
+And that’s because the city is all in one, and when it comes to food, you will find a wide range that will leave you not knowing where you should start.

 Things to do:

-• Try different snacks if you are a food hunter, such as fried dough rings, doornail pasties, and sugar-coated haws.
+- If you are a food hunter, try different snacks, such as fried dough rings, doornail pasties, and sugar-coated haws.

-• If you go at night, be prepared for crowds as most of these streets turn out to be the busiest spots around the city.
+- If you go at night, be prepared for crowds, as most of these streets are the busiest spots around the city.

-• Hire a tour guide to let you know the stories behind every dish.
-It will be so much fun to explore culture through cuisines.
+- Hire a tour guide to tell you the stories behind every dish.
+It will be so much fun to explore culture through cuisine.

 Things not to do:

-• If you are unfamiliar with exotic Chinese foods, such as deep-fried insects, avoid them.
-They are unlikely to be disgusted by your stomach, and you could end up spending the entire night in the bathroom.
+- Avoid them if unfamiliar with exotic Chinese foods, such as deep-fried insects.
+They are unlikely to be disgusted by your stomach, and you could spend the entire night in the bathroom.

-• Don’t ever consider trying fried scorpions tortured on sticks.
-I know I have mentioned before that there is no need to test such strange food, but this meal is just like hell.
+- Don’t ever consider trying fried scorpions tortured on sticks.
+I have mentioned that there is no need to test such strange food, but this meal is just like hell.

-Pro tip: Beijing today isn’t the Beijing of long ago, and it’s so extensive.
+Pro tip: Beijing today isn’t the Beijing of long ago and is extensive.
 Be prepared to print out the name of your hotel in Mandarin letters to display to the taxi driver or ask someone if you get lost.
 No taxi driver, no matter how well-known your hotel is, will know everything there is to know about the city.

 Wander Around a Green Landscape: Jingshan Park